Paul Rauch: Other daytime credits

 Following his works on Another World (1972–1982), Lovers and Friends and For Richer For Poorer, and Texas (1980–1981), he was hired by ABC Daytime to be a producer for One Life to Live in 1983.
 He served as executive producer from 1984 to 1991.

 In Ellen Holly’s book, Holly is vocal about her frustration at her character being pushed into the background to make way for new white characters, and about being summarily dismissed in 1985 by Rauch, who by that time had become executive producer and writing consultant.
 Rauch fired every Black lead or recurring character on One Life To Live during his 1984-91 tenure.

 In addition, he was executive producer of Santa Barbara from 1991 to 1993, and Guiding Light from 1996 to 2002.

 Rauch appeared at the end of the final episode of Santa Barbara on January 15, 1993.
 The final shot consisted of Rauch standing in front of the camera, smashing a cigar under his shoe, and walking away.

 From 2003 to 2005, he was an executive consulting producer to a period-drama that aired on Russian television, called Bednaya Nastya.
 From 2008 to 2011, he was the executive producer of the serial The Young and the Restless.

 On August 22, 2013, Grant Aleksander, who had portrayed Phillip Spaulding on Guiding Light from 1983 through the series finale in 2009, revealed in an interview with Carolyn Hinsey that Rauch had been working on a continuation of Guiding Light at the time of his death on December 10, 2012.
 According to the interview he had consulted with the Big Networks executives regarding the proposal and Procter & Gamble were interested as well.

 Other credits

 In 2009 Paul Rauch was named "The Greatest Daytime Producer of All Time" by TV Guide Canada, while he served as co-executive producer of the #1 daytime show The Young & the Restless.
-Rauch also produced the feature films Lover's Knot (Cannes Film Festival) and Run the Wild Fields (Film Advisory Board Award, special honors at the Sarasota Film Festival, Emmy, Best Family Film), as well as the 100-episode primetime series Poor Nastya for Sony Pictures Int. and Russia 3.
+Rauch also produced the feature films Lover's Knot and Run the Wild Fields (Film Advisory Board Award, special honors at the Sarasota Film Festival, Emmy, Best Family Film), as well as the 100-episode primetime series Poor Nastya for Sony Pictures Int. and Russia 3.